Cyber-Astro-Telescope/Tutorials/README.md

 #### Create animated density fields in Blender
 1. If you want to create a animation of your density field, save each frame of data and convert them into vdb files similar to above.
+2. Press "Shift + A" and select Volume -> Import OpenVDB... and then select all vdb files for each frame.

+   Or

-2. Include the all the file names into the bpy.ops.object.volume_import() command, for example:
+    Include the all the file names into the bpy.ops.object.volume_import() command, for example:
    ```
    bpy.ops.object.volume_import(filepath="PATH\TO\YOUR\FOLDER", directory="PATH\TO\YOUR\FOLDER",
    files=[{"name":"0.vdb", "name":"0.vdb"}, {"name":"1.vdb", "name":"1.vdb"}, {"name":"2.vdb", "name":"2.vdb"},